 Does your dog have itchy, gunky, smelly or even painful ears that don’t seem to get better?
-If you answered yes, you’re not alone.
-Dog ear infections are one of the main reasons pet owners take their dogs to the vet.
+You’re not alone.
+Dog ear infections are one of the main reasons people take their dogs to the vet.

-Ear infections are very painful so you’ll know when something is wrong with your dog’s ears.
-If your dog has an ear infection, you’ll see …
+Ear infections can be painful or itchy, so here are some common signs you’ll know something is wrong with your dog’s ears.

 - Head tilting towards the side with the infection

 - Rubbing ears

 - Hot ears